CyclicLight/cycliclight.github.io/wiki/continents/Tav'esh.md

 ## Vash'lands
 The Vash'lands is the eastern region of the continent, named after the great forest Vash'el.

+**Nations**
 - [Kalix](/wiki/nations/Kalix)
 - [Recksol](/wiki/nations/Recksol)

+## The Cold North

+A mostly inhospitable frozen tundra covering the far north of the continent.
+Though small villages exist, outside of Starpointe few hold any significance.

+Accesible past the Khartor mountain range or north of Drien in Vallendria.